U.S. ARMY ACTIVATES SECRET INTELLIGENCE SCHOOL

 Left: In 1942 the U.S. War Department took possession of Camp Ritchie, named after a Maryland governor.
 A summer training base for the state’s National Guard, the War Department repurposed the leased site as a U.S. Army training center for combat intelligence.
 Officially the camp was known as the Military Intelligence Training Center, or MITC.
 MITC graduates would become known as the “Ritchie Boys”: the base’s wrought-iron front gate still proudly bore the name “Camp Ritchie.”
 In this photo, students are seen engaged in a coding exercise in MITC’s Signal Intelligence Code Room.

-Right: Demonstrations of how to properly capture, handle, and “non-forcefully” interrogate prisoners were part of MITC’s intensive eight-week intelligence training sessions, 31 all totaled.
+Right: Demonstrations of how to properly capture, handle, and “non-forcefully” interrogate prisoners were part of MITC’s intensive 8‑week intelligence training sessions, 31 all totaled.
 Demonstrations like the one in the photograph allowed soldiers to see firsthand how their classroom instruction was to be used in combat zones.
-For the sake of authenticity the “prisoner” in the middle is an American serviceman dressed in a German uniform playing the part of a German POW.
+For the sake of authenticity the “prisoner” in the middle is an American serviceman dressed in a German uniform, playing the part of a German POW.
 Jewish soldiers found it galling to wear a German uniform for any reason.
 Other enemy props included pistols, rifles, mortars, hand grenades, machine guns, and field artillery.

 Ritchie Boys learn how to sweep enemy locale at Camp Ritchie 1Ritchie Boys learn how to sweep enemy locale at Camp Ritchie 2